-Use the “Happiness Portfolio” to Elevate Your Client Conversations
+Use “Happiness Plans” to Guide Your Client Conversations

 With people worldwide focused on the global pandemic and what lies ahead, many are taking this time to reflect on family and relationships, the prospect of their own longevity and building a more meaningful life.
 In many ways we are rediscovering Maslow’s hierarchy of needs pyramid where food, shelter, safety and loving relationships mean more now